 Perhaps an important backstory on my relative physical condition: I had recently completed a six-week fitness & nutrition challenge started on Jan 1st, 2020.
 By the final weigh in, I had dropped as much as 18 pounds from my peak weight in 2019 and, according to my trainer’s U.S. Navy Body Fat calculations, 8% of my body fat.
 My waist diameter was 2" narrower and I was maxing out my existing belt holes.
 I hit my skinniest on this trip — around 162 lbs at 5'10" height.
 I was proud to get to such a lean & mean state for a backpacking trip — where every pound you have to haul matters — but now I was just lean & scared!

 I had recently read about Syrian refugee children freezing to death in their camps, and started to believe I knew what that might feel like.
 I remembered reading To Build A Fire by Jack London when I was a boy.
-Some poor fool gets so cold walking a few miles in the Alaskan winter that he can’t even light a perfectly good match to save his life.
-Eventually, he just wanted to sleep.
+A naïve character gets so cold walking a few miles in the Alaskan winter that he can’t even light a perfectly good match to save his life.
+Eventually, he just wanted to sleep, and then he died.
 It was a very impressionable book to me at a young age, perhaps a foreshadowing in my own life story.

 What should I be doing before I get too cold and lose function?
 I could always hike the five short miles back out, but what if I become so debilitated I can’t safely cross the river even once?
 Taking a ride down a frigid river at night with all your gear is definitely not a solution for hypothermia.
 Furthermore, there would be no one to call and no one to yell to.
 I was only five miles in, but I was far from my familiar setting, and I was in deep.
 I needed a strategy.

 I got up, rebuilt the fire, and hopped around to rebuild some heat.
 Primarily, I wanted the trembling to stop.
-I have trained in all manner of potentially hypothermic settings, from backcountry skiing in terrible storms to swimming in cold rivers in winter to taking regular cold showers, and I have honestly never felt an internal shiver like that night.
+I have trained in all manner of potentially hypothermic settings: from backcountry skiing in terrible storms, to swimming in cold rivers in winter, to taking regular cold showers — yet I have honestly never felt an internal shiver like that night.
 It scared me.
 It seemed like a medical condition I didn’t have the qualifications to diagnose — like McCandless losing the power in his legs from eating too many wild plants (possibly misidentified, or just an overdose of Hedysarum alpinum):

 It might be said that Christopher McCandless did indeed starve to death in the Alaskan wild, but this only because he’d been poisoned, and the poison had rendered him too weak to move about, to hunt or forage, and, toward the end, “extremely weak,” “too weak to walk out,” and, having “much trouble just to stand up.”
 He wasn’t truly starving in the most technical sense of that condition.
 He’d simply become slowly paralyzed.
 And it wasn’t arrogance that had killed him, it was ignorance.
 Also, it was ignorance which must be forgiven, for the facts underlying his death were to remain unrecognized to all, scientists and lay people alike, literally for decades.